Pauli Jørgensen: International career

 Jørgensen was by now the most popular player in Danish footballing history.
 In June 1932, he was named team captain, in the absence of regular captain Fritz Tarp.
 Jørgensen went on to captain Denmark for 12 games between 1932 and 1937, taking turns with other players to sport the captain's armband.
 He did have a few brushes with the leaders of the Danish Football Association (DBU), who handed Pauli a one-year ban from the national team for "bad behavior" in 1933, only to retract the punishment before the next game.
 On 16 May 1937, Jørgensen was captain in the game known as the Battle of Breslau, in which the Danish team lost 8–0 to Germany.
 Seven players were subsequently dropped from the Danish team, including Pauli.
 He played just one international game in 1938, but returned to the team for DBU's 50-year anniversary tournament in June 1939.
 Here, he spurred the team on to cope with the strict training regimen of English coach Edward Magner, and Jørgensen scored three goals as Norway were defeated 6–3 in the tournament final.

 Jørgensen was back in the Danish starting line-up, and on 17 September 1939, he broke Fritz Tarp and Valdemar Laursen's joint record from 1934, as he became the first Dane to play 45 games for the national team.
 The game was an 8–1 win against the Finland national football team in the 1937–47 Nordic Football Championship, and Pauli scored a single goal.
 On 22 October 1939, Jørgensen played his last game for Denmark, scoring two goals as Norway was beaten 4–1, and setting a record 47 international games played for Denmark.
 The record stood for 22 years, until Poul Pedersen played his 48th international game in September 1961.
 Pauli's tally of 44 goals for Denmark was second only to Poul "Tist" Nielsen.
 In February 2007, Jørgensen was also bested by Jon Dahl Tomasson, who scored his 45th international goal for Denmark.

 Style of play

-Jørgensen played in the centre forward position with an adventurous playing style and an eye for shooting on goal with half-volleyed shots.
-Though of small stature, he was a strong player with fighting spirit and great heading ability.
+Jørgensen played in the centre forward position and had a likening of shooting on goal with half-volleyed shots.
+He was of small stature.